'Who the hell elected you?' U.S. Senate tech hearing becomes political tussle

 Top Democrat on the panel, Senator Maria Cantwell, said the hearing would have been better if held in January after the Nov.
 3 election.
 The law has little chance of being acted upon by Congress this year.

-Cantwell had initially rejected a request by Republicans to subpoena the three CEOs to appear at the hearing but later changed her mind and said she welcomed a “debate about 230.”

-President Donald Trump and Republican lawmakers sent a flurry of tweets as the hearing continued.
+President Donald Trump, who alleges the companies’ stifle conservative voices, and Republican lawmakers sent a flurry of tweets as the hearing continued.
 “Repeal Section 230!”
 Trump tweeted.
 Separately, Senator Josh Hawley took a jab at Twitter’s Dorsey.
 “This level of idiocy confirms the widespread impression that Jack’s primary food source is weed.”

+Twitter’s global vice president of communications Brandon Borrman said: “There’s nothing in the (Hawley) tweet that deserves a response.”

 Twitter’s Dorsey warned the committee that eroding the foundation of Section 230 could significantly hurt how people communicate online.
 Pichai said Google operates without political bias and that doing otherwise would be against its business interests.